 The Epiphone Song Maker is a wonderful guitar, and at this price is hard to beat.
-More experienced players will find it decent, but it doesn’t compare to more expensive models as would be expected.
-But with some upgrades like new strings, this guitar is perfect for beginners and intermediate players,
+More experienced players will find it to be ok.
+But it doesn’t compare to more expensive models as would be expected.
+But with some upgrades, this guitar is perfect for beginners and intermediate players.

 What size is the Epiphone DR-100?

 The Epiphone DR-100 is a standard dreadnought guitar body size.
-The dimensions are 44″ long, 18.5″ wide and 5.5″ deep.
-It is capable of providing loud, full sound as a result, but is still comfortable to play, even for some smaller hands.
+The dimensions are 44″ long, 18.5″ wide, and 5.5″ deep.
+It’s capable of providing loud, full sound as a result.
+But is still comfortable to play, even for some smaller hands.

 Does the DR-100 have electronics?

 The DR-100 doesn’t come with any electronics or pickups.
 This is a natural acoustic guitar.
 But there are easy ways of converting it to also include a pickup!
-Seymour Duncan makes the Woody XL that clips onto the sound hole under the strings and sounds excellent!
+Seymour Duncan makes the Woody XL.
+It clips onto the sound hole under the strings and sounds excellent!

-The combination of the guitar and pickup are incredibly affordable and will offer you the benefit of having an electric acoustic with a great sound.
+The combination of the guitar and pickup is incredibly affordable.
+It will offer you the benefit of having an electric acoustic with a great sound.